steyep/alfred-jira/README.md

 * The list of available transitions will persist for 45 seconds
 * The list of search results will persist for 45 seconds
 * Update status will persist for 24 hours (unless an update **is** available – in which case the workflow stops checking for updates).

+You also have the ability to enable *background cacheing* by selecting "**Refresh workflow cache in the background**" in the settings pane.
+Once you specify a time interval and save the settings, the app will create a LaunchAgent file (`$HOME/Library/LaunchAgents/com.alfred-jira.helper.plist`) that will keep your issues synced with the server so that you don't experience any lag when navigating your bookmark queries.
+The LaunchAgent only runs when it can connect to your Jira instance and is disabled when your credentials are invalid to prevent an accidental account lockout.